dudung/ptext/src/0.0.5/README.md

 # To-Do
 1. Description and explanation of rendering procedure in HTML canvas.
 2. Files and directories structure for Jekyll.
-3. Procedure between in copying from src/version to docs/assets folders.
+3. Procedure in copying from src/version to docs/assets folders.

 # Log